Freddy vs. Jason: Plot

-Since his last defeat, Freddy Krueger has been in Hell and unable to invade children's dreams, as the adults of Springwood have gone to extremes to make sure their children have forgotten him.
-Using his remaining power, Freddy resurrects Jason Voorhees.
-Appearing as Jason's mother, Pamela Voorhees, he manipulates Jason into killing the teens of Springwood to create fear in the townsfolk that Freddy has returned, which would allow him to regain his strength.
+Having been trapped in hell since his last defeat, Freddy Krueger can no longer invade children's dreams, as the adults of Springwood have gone to extremes to forget about him by wiping public records and committing anyone who dreams of him to Westin Hills Psychiatric Hospital where they are administered the dream suppressant Hypnocil.
+Using the last of his power, Freddy resurrects Jason Voorhees after his own defeat and appears as Jason's mother, Pamela Voorhees, to manipulate him into carrying out a massacre on Elm Street.
+The resulting fear would allow Freddy to regain his power.

-Meanwhile, Lori Campbell, who lives with her widowed father, has a sleepover with her friends Kia and Gibb.
-They are later joined by Trey, Gibb's emotionally abusive boyfriend, and his friend Blake.
-Jason enters the house and murders Trey, and the police suspect Freddy.
-After a nightmare, Blake awakens to find his father decapitated by Jason, who then kills Blake himself.
-The police call it a murder–suicide the following day, hoping to conceal Freddy's return from the rest of the town.

-Elsewhere, Lori's ex-boyfriend Will Rollins and his friend Mark Davis, forcibly institutionalized at the Westin Hills Psychiatric Hospital, are made to take Hypnocil to suppress their dreams because of their previous contact with Freddy.
-A news report about the killings prompts them to escape and return to Springwood to warn Lori about Freddy.
-That night, Lori and the others attend a rave in a cornfield.
-Freddy tries to kill Gibb in a nightmare, but Jason kills her first in the real world along with others at the rave, angering Freddy, who realizes that Jason’s killing spree will deny him victims.
+Lori Campbell lives with her widowed father.
+During a sleepover with her friends Kia and Gibb, Gibb's emotionally abusive boyfriend Trey, and his friend Blake, Jason murders Trey and then kills Blake and his father.
+Lori's ex-boyfriend, Will Rollins, and his friend Mark Davis, who are patients at Westin Hills due to their previous contact with Freddy, see a news report about the killings and decide to escape to warn Lori.
+That night, Lori and her friends attend a rave in a cornfield.
+Freddy tries to kill Gibb in a nightmare, but Jason kills her first in the real world and goes on a rampage at the rave, angering Freddy, who realizes that Jason's killing spree will deny him victims.